Learn 25 collocations with Come.

 come to a decision

 means to make a decision

-Example: The company board has come to a decision to let the senior manager go.
+Example: The company board has come to a decision to let go of the senior manager.

 situation in which people have the same opinion about something